Echinococcosis Hydatid Cyst

 Surgery for pulmonary cysts includes extrusion of cysts using Barrett technique (intact endocystectomy without preliminary aspiration), pericystectomy, and lobectomy.[43]

-Peripheral and unilobar echinococcal cysts, regardless of how complicated they are, can also be treated with laparoscopic surgery using partial cystopericystectomy and drainage.
-When surgery cannot be avoided, presurgical use of albendazole reduces risk of recurrence and facilitates surgery by reducing intracystic pressure.
+Peripheral and unilobar echinococcal cysts, regardless of how complicated they are, can be treated with laparoscopic surgery using partial cystopericystectomy and drainage.
+When surgery cannot be avoided, presurgical use of albendazole reduces risk for recurrence and facilitates surgery by reducing intracystic pressure.

 Surgery is the treatment of choice for spinal echinococcosis, with decompression of a compromised spinal cord and stabilization of a compromised spinal column being the two primary tasks.
 However, the existing data on follow-up of spinal CE cases is largely insufficient to judge the long-term outcome of surgery.[44]